Fiance Visa Medical Exam at St. Luke’s Medical Center Extension Clinic

 - If you have had previous X-rays, please bring them along for a comparative study.

-- Although SLMCEC will let you keep your chest X-ray film, you do not need to take this to the embassy interveiw.
+- Although SLMCEC will let you keep your chest X-ray film, you do not need to take this to the embassy interview.

 What should I bring to my medical examination?

-- Appointment letter sent by the National Visa Center or an e-mail confirmation from the Visa Information and Appoinment Service.
+- Appointment letter sent by the National Visa Center or an e-mail confirmation from the Visa Information and Appointment Service.

 - Passport (valid for at least 6 months)

-- Two colored pictures (2 inches x 2 inches) with a white background (two are for the visa and one is for the medical report).
-More about passport photo sizes here.
+- Four recent colored pictures (2 inches x 2 inches) with a white background (three are for the visa and one is for the medical report).
+All photos must be identical.

-- The medical report, passport and visa picture s are submitted by SLMCEC to the U.S. Embassy in Manila.
-Only the chest x-ray film and immunization form are given to the applicants in the SLMCEC releasing section.
-Make sure you hang on to the immunization form (DS-3025) if you are a K1, K2, K3 or K4 applicant because you will need it later for the Adjustment of Status petition.
+- SLMCEC will release the medical exam results directly to you unless instructed otherwise by the Panel Physician.
+The chest x-ray film and immunization form will also be given at the releasing section.
+Make sure you hang on to the immunization form (DS-3025) if you are a K1, K2, K3, or K4 applicant because you will need it later for the Adjustment of Status petition.
 You will have no further use for the chest x-ray.

 - The medical examination usually takes two to three working days to process, but can extend up to a few months if there are required tests that need to be completed.